 Make Healthy Substitutions

-Try these tips and tricks to lighten up your favorite recipes:
+Try these tips and tricks to make your favorite recipes into low cholesterol recipes:

 Portion sizes are notoriously large in America.
-By balancing your portions, you can help lower your cholesterol and lose weight at the same time.
+By balancing your portions, you can help control your cholesterol and lose weight at the same time.

 Serve smaller portions of higher-fat dishes, and serve bigger portions of lower-fat dishes, such as rice, beans, and vegetables.

-Flaxseed can help reduce total cholesterol and LDL ("bad") cholesterol levels.
-Flaxseed oil also contains omega-3 fatty acids, but it doesn't have the beneficial fiber that the seeds have.
+Flaxseed can help reduce total cholesterol and LDL cholesterol levels.
+Flaxseed oil contains omega-3 fatty acids, but it doesn't have the beneficial fiber that the seeds have.